Programming

 For apps on your phone, whether it's Android or iOS, mobile APIs are key.
 They let apps access phone features like the camera, GPS, or music player.
 It's how your fitness app can track your run using GPS or a photo app that accesses your camera.

-How to use API
+How to use an API

 Since the REST API is the most popular one, let me explain how to work with an API of this type.
 Basically, you communicate with it using HTTP-requests.
 Depending on what action you want to perform using this request, you can choose different methods of HTTP-request.